Oratorio dei Bianchi: (left) portico (1686); (right) former entrance

 Giacomo Serpotta (1656-1732), a sculptor from Palermo, developed allustratura, a technique for covering stuccoes with a thin layer of wax and marble powder which made them shine.
-After some works in chapels at Palermo in 1686 he was commissioned with the decoration of Oratorio di S. Cita (or Zita).
+After some works in chapels in 1686 he was commissioned with the decoration of Oratorio di S. Cita (or Zita).

 Oratorio di S. Cita: (left) main altar with Our Lady of the Rosary and Saints (1695) by Carlo Maratta, the leading painter of his time in Rome; (right) Judith by Giacomo Serpotta; it was added in 1718

-St. Zita lived at Lucca, in Tuscany in the XIIIth century.
+St. Zita lived in Lucca, in Tuscany in the XIIIth century.
 The citizens of that town who lived in Palermo dedicated a church to her, which was eventually acquired by the Dominicans, who rebuilt it in the early XVIIth century.
 The decoration of the Oratory celebrates Our Lady of the Rosary who according to tradition appeared to St. Dominic in 1208 and introduced him to the practice of the rosary.